Where to Stay in Barcelona: Top Neighborhoods for Travelers

 Barceloneta

 Want to be close to the beach?
 Barceloneta is your answer!
-This lively neighborhood is perfect whether you're a sunbather or just looking for fresh seafood.
+This lively seaside neighborhood is perfect whether you're a sunbather or just looking for fresh seafood.

 Attractions: The beautiful beach is the main draw, but you're also near the lively Port Vell and the bustling La Barceloneta market.